-With a basic understanding of the difference between temptation and testing, we can better comprehend some otherwise unclear scriptures.
-For example, what is commonly referred to as "the Lord's prayer" has a statement in it that, on the surface, seems to ask God not to tempt us.
+With a basic understanding of the difference between temptation and testing, we can better comprehend one otherwise unclear scripture.
+What is commonly referred to as "the Lord's prayer" has a statement in it that, on the surface, seems to ask God not to tempt us.
 It was given by Jesus when he stated, "And lead us not into temptation, but deliver us from evil . . ."
 (Luke 11:4, KJV, see also Matthew 6:13).

 As stated previously, the Eternal will never lead or entice anyone to sin.
 This verse means we should pray that our Father not allow the devil to entice us into disobedience but rather save us from his evil powers.

 Whether it comes from the devil or arises out of our own desires, the goal of temptation is always to lead us to sin.
 God will never directly lead us into any disobedience.
 That said, he can use the enticements to sin brought by other sources (Daniel 12: 9 - 10) as a means of testing, refining and perfecting a person's character.

 Christians can take great comfort in knowing, whatever does come their way, that their heavenly Father promises to preserve them in and through it (1Corinthians 10:13, Romans 8:28).